Noctis/kickstart-app/docs/Docker.md

 ([MariaDB](https://mariadb.org/)/[MySQL](https://www.mysql.com/)) installed locally, i.e. on your computer, or on a remote machine.

-In this document, I describe a couple of things you need to know if you decide to develop your Kickstart-based application using Docker's containers.
+In this document, I describe a couple of things you need to know if you decide to develop your application using Docker containers.

 ## Kickstart's Default Docker Configuration

-By default, Kickstart's application comes bundled with two Docker-related files:
+By default, a Kickstart application comes bundled with two Docker-related files, both of which can be found in the application's root directory:

 * `docker-compose.yml`, and
 * `Dockerfile`.

-The `Dockerfile` contains information pertaining to the configuration of PHP & Apache's httpd (Web) server.
-Using this file you'll be able to launch a single container, with the latest PHP 8.1 & Apache 2.4 server available (w.
-PHP running in `mod_php` mode).
+The `Dockerfile` contains information pertaining to the configuration of the container containing PHP & Apache's httpd (Web) server.
+Using this file you'll be able to launch a single container, with the latest PHP 8.1 & Apache 2.4 server available (with PHP running in `mod_php` mode).

-The `docker-compose.yml` file is more interesting, as it contains information regarding the MariaDB (database) server and allows you to launch a set of two containers simultaneously: one with PHP & Apache, and one with MariaDB, both of which will be able to communicate with each other over Docker's internal network.
+The `docker-compose.yml` file is more interesting, as it contains information regarding the MariaDB (database) server and allows you to launch a set of two containers simultaneously: one with PHP & Apache, and one with MariaDB, both of which will be able to see and communicate with each other over Docker's internal network.

 Those two containers are called:

 * `web`, and
 * `db`.

 I think you can tell which one contains which services.

 To start these containers, enter the root directory of your application and execute the following command in the command line (CLI):

 ```shell
 $ docker-compose up -d
 ```

 If the Docker daemon is running and the `docker-compose` command is available, Docker should launch the two aforementioned containers.
-If the `docker-compose` command is not recognized, try the command without the dash, like so:
+If the `docker-compose` command is not recognized, try executing the command without the dash, like so:

 ```shell
 $ docker compose up -d